High Care Needs Support

 Specialised care and equipment is required to help with day-to-day living because of profound or severe limitation in the core activities of communication, mobility and self-care.
 Assistance may be needed with a broad range of daily activities including bathing, dressing, feeding, toileting and mobility.
 In addition, they may require medical care such as dispensing of medication, peg or nasal feeding, rehabilitation programs and, at the far extreme, they might need assistance to breathe through ventilation or a tracheotomy.

-In 2009, there were 2.6 million carers who provided assistance to those who needed help because of disability or old age.
+In 2013, there were 2.7 million carers who provided assistance to those who needed help because of disability or old age.
 Just under one third of these (29%) were primary carers; that is, people who provided the majority of the informal help needed by a person with a disability or aged 60 years and over.
-Over two-thirds of primary carers (68%) were women (Australian Bureau of Statistics).
+Over two-thirds of primary carers (70%) were women and over one third (37%) had a disability themselves, further exacerbating the challenges faced by people with disability and their families (Australian Bureau of Statistics).

 Youngcare’s goal is to continue to work with local, state and federal governments, and the sector to bring about national policy and systems changes so that every young person requiring appropriate care and accommodation will receive it.